SwissDataScienceCenter/renku-python/README.rst

 ``renga`` command or from withing Python apps - create projects, manage buckets, track files, run containers, etc.

+**Renga is currently undergoing a major restructuring effort.
+For a preview, you can look at the development branch, but keep in mind it is highly volatile.**

 **NOTE**:
    ``renga-python`` is the python library for Renga that provides an SDK and a